Laurenb1208/Hello-World/README.md

 # B. Description ℹ️

-This repository serves as a starting point for learning how to create a basic project on GitHub and using Markdown syntax for documentation.
+This repository serves as a starting point for learning how to create a basic project on GitHub and using Markdown styles for documentation.

 # C. Files Used 📁